 - 32.4.1.
 Unit members participating in the Reduced Workload Program who are assigned to self-contained classrooms will be required to work an equal amount of time in both semesters of a school year.
 The amount of time is dependent upon the percentage of the unit member's reduced workload assignment.
 This time may be served in full or partial day increments. - 32.4.2.
 All other unit members participating in the Reduced Workload Program will be required to be on duty an amount of time not less than the percentage of the unit member's reduced workload assignment. - 32.4.3.
 Unit members participating in the Reduced Workload Program will earn sick leave on a prorata basis. - 32.4.4.
 The provisions of Article 12, Transfer Policies, shall not apply to unit members participating in the Reduced Workload Program.
-Reduced Workload Unit members may participate in the post and bid and transfer process by mutual agreement between the Association and the District. - 32.4.5.
+Reduced Workload Unit members may participate in the post and bid and transfer process by mutual agreement between the Association and the District.

+- 32.4.5.
 District and unit member contributions to the State Teachers Retirement System (STRS) shall be equal to the amount required for a full-time unit member. - 32.4.6.
 Unit members participating in this program shall maintain their district-paid Health and Welfare benefits as provided under Article 9 of this Agreement for the full school year. - 32.4.7.
-Participating unit members shall be entitled to participate in the Attendance Incentive program provided for in Section 10.2, of this Agreement except that the sick leave incentive and perfect attendance bonus provided therein shall be prorated. - 32.4.8.
-Participating unit members shall be eligible for advancement on the salary schedule in the same manner provided for other part-time unit members (Salary Rules, Section 4.021). - 32.4.9.
+Participating unit members shall be eligible for advancement on the salary schedule in the same manner provided for other part-time unit members (Salary Rules, Section 4.021). - 32.4.8.
 Participating unit members shall be evaluated in the same manner provided for all other unit members under Article 14, Performance Evaluation Provisions, except that the evaluation process for unit members who are assigned for one complete semester of full-time service and one semester off per school year, shall be condensed to provide for a final summary evaluation to be provided the unit member not later than fifteen (15) calendar days prior to the final day of service for the semester in which the unit member is assigned to be on duty.